nfdi-de/section-metadata-wg-onto/.github/ISSUE_TEMPLATE/mapping-creation-recommendation.md

 ---
 name: mapping creation recommendation
-about: 'This issue template should be used to discuss concrete action items regarding recommendations of our WG on how to create mappings. '
+about: 'This issue template should be used to discuss concrete action items regarding recommendations of our WG on how to create mappings (epic #7). '
 title: 'mapping creation: [ADD YOUR CONCISE ISSUE TITLE HERE]'
 labels: mapping recommendation
 assignees: ''